MY TRAVEL IN LAOS

 Along the way we pass a LZ (landing zone) used by the DPAA (Defense POW MIA Accounting Agency) who conducts recovery missions in this area, as well as throughout Laos.
 The scenery is basically the same as the rest of the rural areas we’ve passed through in Savannakhet Province in central Laos.

 In 2019 when in another nearby area to Vilabouly I encountered several villages.
 Because of that experience I do at least have an idea what a “village” in remote Laos will look like.
 They are small areas along a road or path with small windowless structures.
 I call them “houses” but they are by far nothing like what we know as a house in the U.S. They are wood structures with shutters where windows would be.
 Many of them have satellite dishes, electricity, but no bathrooms.
 There are community used squat toilets for bathroom purposes.
+In this village there is a bomb crater (photo not included yet) by the squat toilet that I used.
 I’ve noticed from outside that there doesn’t seem to be furniture inside.
-Chris told me that the people basically “live” or spend their time outdoors and go inside to sleep only.
-Once you’ve had the experience of being in a remote village this makes sense.
+Chris told me that the people basically “live” or spend their time outdoors and go inside to only sleep, which makes sense to me while being there.
+It’s commonplace to see cows, pigs and chickens roaming in the village.

 On an mission like this you do not call ahead to make an appointment to see the village chief.
 It will be a hit or miss situation, but Chris has met him before so maybe we will get lucky.

-Once we arrive we park the white rented pick-up truck at the entrance to the village.
+Once we arrive we park the rented white pick-up truck at the entrance to the village.
 There are a fair amount of people including children everywhere.
 We are met with stares… “who are you and why are you here” sort of looks.
-I’m sure it’s a rare day, if a day ever that people here have seen Americans/white people.
-Thankfully, we have Mouk as our guide and being a Laotian it’s most beneficial to have her to begin this part of our mission… communicating with these ethnic villagers.
-We are pointed towards the direction of the village chief’s “house”, where nearby we come upon three men by a fire.
+I’m sure it’s a rare day if not the only day that most people here have seen an American.
+Thankfully, we have Mouk as our translator and being Laotian it’s most beneficial to have her to begin this part of our mission… communicating with these ethnic villagers.
+We are pointed towards the direction of the village chief’s “house”, where nearby we come upon three men by a campfire.
 Mouk begins to speak to them inquiring if the village chief is available.
 She’s informed that he is not there but at a meeting with police.
-Not to be discouraged Chris recognizes on of the men as one he had contact with in the village previously.
+Not to be discouraged Chris recognizes one of the men as someone he had contact with on a trip to this village a couple years ago.

 CRASH SITES